So you’re ready for RAW milk? Now you are on the hunt for a good source of local, fresh, and SAFE raw milk.

 Coliform should ALWAYS be "not found" (labs will never give you a zero).
 Different labs give different ranges, some say <1, some say <15, etc it depends on how the lab interprets the results and their sample size.
 The standard legal limit for commercial raw dairies in states where they are regulated is usually 10.
 The farmer should be able to explain to you how the results work, if not you can call the lab and they can give you a quick answer.

-For raw milk the total bacteria should ideally be less than 1000/mL, but occasionally less than 5000/mL would be acceptable, if it’s above 10,000/mL that is not a good sign for a small farm.
+For raw milk the total bacteria should ideally be less than 2500/mL, but occasionally 2500-5000/mL would be acceptable, if it’s above 10,000/mL that is not a good sign for a small farm.
 High bacteria counts is usually caused by unclean equipment or poor cooling practices.

 If a farm is producing 5 gallons of milk or more a day, they should consider providing milk tests every 6-8 weeks, or a minimum or twice a year.
-It usually runs less than $100 cost for all three tests with shipping.
+It usually runs about $100 cost for all three tests with shipping.
 For the ease of mind and knowledge that you are providing your customers with the safest possible product, it is well worth charging a little more for the milk.
 And knowing your process works!
 If a farmer is unfamiliar with these tests, I would questions their understanding of safe milk handling... and probably not buy from them until they start testing and have safe results.

 Johne's (pronounced "Yoh-nees") disease and Mycobacterium avium paratuberculosis (MAP) infection are two names for the same animal disease.
 Named after a German veterinarian*, this fatal gastrointestinal disease was first clearly described in a dairy cow in 1895.
 It causes thickening of the intestinal wall which prevents the animal from absorbing nutrients, severe weight loss, diarrhea, and eventually death.
 These animals will be eating but essentially starving to death.